 The FBI recently released hundreds of pages of investigative documents related to the unsolved slaying of rapper Notorious B.I.G.
 Although the FBI has closed its investigation of the 1997 case, the LAPD continues its efforts to find the rapper's killer and to determine if there was any Los Angeles police involvement.

 The documents include internal LAPD and FBI memos, witness statements, and stakeout notes.
-According to a FBI spokeswoman, the documents were released due to multiple Freedom of Information Act requests, but the timing of their disclosure is of no significance.
+According to an FBI spokeswoman, the documents were released due to multiple Freedom of Information Act requests, but the timing of their disclosure is of no significance.

-First-degree murder is when an intentional death results due to malice aforethought, premeditation, on the part of the killer.
-Second degree murder is a homicide that is intentional, without malice or premeditation, and takes place in the heat of passion, such as in a domestic violence situation.
-Both 1st and 2nd degree murders are felony offenses in the state of California and will be punished severely.
+First-degree murder is when an intentional death results due to malice aforethought, premeditation on the killer's part.
+Second-degree murder is an intentional homicide, without malice or premeditation, and takes place in the heat of passion, such as in a domestic violence situation.
+Both 1st and 2nd-degree murders are felony offenses in California and will be punished severely.